What kind of applicants are you looking for?

 On my electives, can I do off-campus or international rotations?

 Yes!
-The Elective Away rotation in the third year allows residents the opportunity to travel.
-The Kaiser Permanente Global Health Program funds licensed residents in a variety of programs, connecting with hospitals and non-profits in Ugenya, Kenya, Lusaka, Zambia, Da Nang, Vietnam, Phnom Penh, Cambodia, the Philippines, Guatemala, Honduras, and Ecuador, as well as other internationally-based programs.
-Residents may go off-campus only locally during their second and third year Elective rotations, as they are required to return to continuity clinic most afternoons.
-The program offers a plethora of possibilities for in-house Electives, reflecting the multi-specialty healthcare system of Kaiser Permanente.
+There are two Elective Away rotation blocks (one each in the second and third years) that allow residents the opportunity to travel to outside community or global health sites.
+The Kaiser Permanente Global Health Program funds licensed residents in a variety of programs, and residents have especially enjoyed doing away rotations with current and former faculty in Guatemala, Peru, and Kauai.
+Residents may go off-campus (as long as they stay locally) during most second and third year elective rotations, as they are required to return to continuity clinic most afternoons.
+The program offers a plethora of possibilities for in-house electives, reflecting the multi-specialty healthcare system of Kaiser Permanente.

 What sort of research opportunities are available?

 You will be well supported throughout your residency scholarly activity journey.
-We have a full time Research Project Manager who provides mentorship and will help you stay on track, and you will have dedicated time to work on your projects.
+We have a full time Senior Research Project Manager who provides mentorship and will help you stay on track, and you will have dedicated time to work on your projects during didactics in your second and third years.
 In addition, we have a network of librarians who can assist with literature searches, as well as biostatistical support from the KP Northern California Division of Research, Biostatistical Consulting Unit.
 Finally, residents are financially supported to attend conferences.

 Here is a selected list of recent publications and presentations: